olmozavala/cca_cont/README.md

 Install in Windows (Ubuntu)
 ---------------------------
-0.- Dowload and install Java JDK.
+1.- Dowload and install Java JDK.
 First check which version of Java does your Matlab uses with `java -version`.
  For version JDK 7.
 Download from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)

-1.- Download jdbc driver for postgresql from here [link](https://jdbc.postgresql.org/) (please select the one that corresponds to your Java version, if you are using Java 7 then it should be JDBC41).
+2.- Download jdbc driver for postgresql from here [link](https://jdbc.postgresql.org/) (please select the one that corresponds to your Java version, if you are using Java 7 then it should be JDBC41).

-3.- Add the jar file into your path, we are currently using the one from `.\DB\JDBCDriver\postgresql-9.4.1211.jre7.jar`.

-4.- Test the connection to the database with matlab:
+3.- Test the connection to the database with matlab:
   ~~~~
    javaaddpath('.\DB\JDBCDriver\postgresql-9.4.1211.jre7.jar');